alexandrebobkov/ESP32-C3_Breadboard-Adapter/guide/source/examples.rst

 MicroPython Blinky Example
 ----------

-The following code written in MicroPython runs a timer to periodically blink the on-board LED.
+The following code written in MicroPython runs a timer to periodically blink the on-board LED wired to the GPIO10 (Pin 7).

 .. code-block:: python
     :linenos: